jiangyangcreate/exboard/README.md

 | Free Expansion Port Middle | A3 | D25         | Shares D25 signal with left button |
 | Free Expansion Port Upper Right | D17 |       | Determined by sensor        |
 | Free Expansion Port Lower Right | D18 |       | Determined by sensor        |

-The air quality sensor might be connected to `A1| D23` or `A2| D24`.
-To determine the exact sensor connection, you can check the MQGasSensor method and input different interface combinations to see if there is data.

 The `Free Expansion Port Middle` uses `A3| D25`, where D25 shares the signal line with the left button.
 If you connect the `Flame Sensor` to the `Free Expansion Port Middle`, this sensor has GVAD four pins, where A can return the flame size, and D can return the presence of a flame.